 3. The dog sheds a lot and can be destructive.

-If you hate lint, fur, or mess, don’t adopt a German Shepherd in Ohio.
-Their thick coats mean that they shed frequently and require grooming often.
+If you hate lint, fur, or mess, don’t adopt from German Shepherd rescues in Ohio!
+The breed’s thick coats mean that they shed frequently and require grooming often.
 This is especially true if a German Shepherd spends a lot of time outdoors, as their thicker fur retains dirt and smells more than other dog breeds with shorter coats.

 Owners who are fed up with or cannot keep up with the constant shedding and grooming may surrender their dog.
 In addition, German Shepherds need a “job” to do or they get bored.
 A bored GSD can quickly become destructive around the house if they don’t have mental and physical stimulation.
 Owners who are away from home all day and find that their dog destroys things in their absence may also surrender or adopt their German Shepherd to a rescue in Ohio.